Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/03-Governance-Compliance/README.md

 Identity Governance: I added my admin account to this group, successfully restoring access to the M365 Admin Center.

 [Group exclusion logic inside the CA policy](images/06c-ca-admin-exclusion-fix.png)

+*The Admin-Exclude group was also applied to the baseline MFA policy as a secondary precaution, ensuring administrative access is never fully blocked by a misconfigured policy.*

 **What I Learned and Why This Matters**